sudara/recipes/granola.md

 Dump everything in a big mixing bowl and make sure everything is evenly coated.

+Spread out on a parchment or silicon mat covered baking sheet.

 ### Cook

 * Bake on 150C / 300F for about 25 min or until the edges are brown.
 * Stir halfway through the cook time.
-* Press down after stirring if you like big crunchy chunks.
+* Press down after stirring if you like big chunks.

 It will take 2-3 hours of cooling to get crisp.
 Wait until then to package in an airtight glass or plastic container.